d-daniel/Linux-SysAdmin/Part5/Security in HPC.md

 ```sh
 iptables -t filter -P INPUT ACCEPT
 ```
-Set a rule (`-A` option to add and `-D` to delete) that drops every packet from the source to detination ip addresses.
+Set a rule (`-A` option to append, -I to insert and `-D` to delete) that drops every packet from the source to detination ip addresses.
 Since no protocol is specified it will assume all by default:
 ```sh
 iptables -A INPUT -s 192.168.57.100 -d 192.168.57.110 -j DROP
 ```